 In January of 1987, he took his H.K. cast and crew to Bangkok for a month of filming.
 In February, they went to the Philippines to spend four and a half months there.
 Despite wrapping in the middle of June, he managed to get it edited for a release in July 9.
 In uneasy contrast, The Millionaire’s Express (1986) took 3 months to prepare and 5 to shoot.
-Eastern Condors is one of the very few ’80s H.K. films which had the potential for global theatrical distribution on a mainstream level.
+Eastern Condors is one of the very few `80s H.K. films which had the potential for global theatrical distribution on a mainstream level.
 It was less successful at the H.K. box office because, despite the darker material, the audience was deprived of the character-building scenes which permeated the first half of the film (the bonding of The Deer Hunter with the training of Full Metal Jacket).

 Suspiciously, the truncated version foreshadows two deleted scenes of Bullet in the Head (another war epic).
 The first scene involves gangsters forcing a character to drink a foul liquid.
 The second involves Russian roulette, like The Deer Hunter, except the lives of the captives depend on Vietnamese boys pulling the trigger.
 To put your head around the context, the boys are working with the captors.
 John Woo would retaliate by adapting a scene from Pedicab Driver (1989) for the ending of The Killer (1989).
 To understand how this could happen, bear in mind that The Killer was released on June 6 whereas Pedicab Driver was released on February 4.
 The scene that was adapted was the last moment between two lovers.